passionweb-manuel-schnabel/ai-seo-helper/Documentation/Introduction/Index.rst

 What does it do?
 ^^^^^^^^^^^^^^^^

 Generates SEO metadata based on page content using AI.
-Currently, meta description, keywords, page title, Open Graph and Twitter data (titles and descriptions) can be generated using an additional button next to the corresponding text fields.
+Currently, meta description, keywords, page title, Open Graph and Twitter data (titles and descriptions) of the page properties can be generated.
 Based on page title and meta description you can fill Open Graph title, Twitter title, Open Graph description and Twitter description too.

+Furthermore, alternative title suggestions, description suggestions and keywords can be generated for articles of EXT:news.

+By using an additional button next to the corresponding input fields you can generate the specific suggestions/data.

 .. _requirements: